rosehuang24/NH_ZF_CLBL_etc/ZeroFour_sites_Extaction.md

 Sites were classed as zero-fold degenerate when the four different bases resulted in four different amino acids, and four-fold degenerate when no changes in amino acids were observed.

-However, in our study, based on the SNPEff annotation, we set any stop related, start-los and missense as "amino acid changing" snp (need to be rewored in paper)
+However, in our study, based on the SNPEff annotation, we set any stop related, start-los and missense as "amino acid changing" snp (need to be paraphrased in paper)
 In another word, we are only interested in:

 ```